Manage Form Fields

 - Post Content: Select this option for the “main content” of your listing.
 Usually, this is the Long Description field for your listings.
 Can only be used for one field in your set of fields

-- Post Category: Select this option for the “main content” of your listing.
+- Post Category: Select this option for the “category” of your listing.
 Used by the Business Genre field (by default) for your listings.
 Can only be used for one field in your set of fields

 - Post Excerpt: Used by the Short Description field for your listings (for displaying in the list view).
 Can only be used for one field in your set of fields